wderezin/cli-tools/README.md

 # cli-tools

+A set of cli tools for Mac and Linux environments with a focus on the [fish shell](https://fishshell.com).
+For non fish features bash and zsh are also supported.

 # 1 Step Installation

 Clone this repo and run the install script which will it for fish, bash, and zsh if they are installed.